 Middle East & Africa

-List of Key Players of Books Market
+List of Key Players in Books Market

 Penguin Random House